lcford2/GRAPS/README.md

 There are four ways to run the model.
 You can change how the model will run by changing a few lines in the `runflag.dat`, `watershed_details.dat`, and `input.dat` files.
 Outlined below are instructions on how to run the model in different modes.

 1. Single Trace Simulation
-    - This is how the model is currently setup to run.
+    - **This is how the model is currently setup to run**.
-    - The `runflag.dat` contains a single `0` in the first line and nothing else
+    - The `runflag.dat` contains a single `0` in the first line.
+Only the first line will be read so anything else in the file does not matter.
     - The first line in the `input.dat` file is `12  1  1`
     - All of the specified inflow files in `watershed_details.dat` are of the form `<reservoir_name>_97_inflow.dat` where `reservoir_name` is replaced with each reservoir's name.
 2. Inflow Ensemble Simulation